Last Updated on August 9, 2022 by Jenelle Marie Pierce, CSE, Executive Director

 Click the links to find information about The STI Project:

-- Founder, Jenelle Marie Pierce – About the Founder and Executive Director of The STI Project, Jenelle Marie Pierce, and why she launched The STI Project in April of 2012 along with additional information about her educational background, recent awards, etc.
+Executive Director, Jenelle Marie Pierce – About the Executive Director of The STI Project, Jenelle Marie Pierce, CSE, the launch of The STI Project in April of 2012 and her leadership of the organization, along with additional information about her educational background, recent awards, etc.

-- Medical Network – Medical Review, provided by members of our extensive medical network, ensures that our content is accurate, current, and patient-focused
+Medical Advisory Board – Medical Review, provided by members of our extensive medical network, ensures that our content is accurate, current, and patient-focused

 These pages are updated frequently.
 Should you have a suggestion on how we can improve, or if you’d like us to include something new that you had hoped to find here, please do not hesitate to contact us via the contact form.
-We love suggestions and find the input of our readers to be our best resource in making The STI Project a high quality reference tool for those who have or think they might have contracted a sexually transmitted disease or infection, those who are living with a sexually transmitted disease or infection, and those who care about someone with a sexually transmitted disease or infection.
+We love suggestions and find the input of our readers to be our best resource in making The STI Project a high-quality reference tool for those who have or think they might have contracted a sexually transmitted infection or disease, those who are living with a sexually transmitted infection or disease, and those who care about someone with a sexually transmitted infection or disease.